LukeGarnham/Stumps-and-Studs-MS4/README.md

 The toast success message includes a preview of the basket and a link to the basket page for users to quickly checkout.
 I fixed the height of the toast basket and gave it the Bootstrap overflow-auto class.
 This means users have a preview of their basket they can scroll through without too much screen real estate being used up.
 I used Bootstrap's grid layout to make the basket preview responsive.
 The success message is used to show users when an item has been added to their basket, a quantity amended or an item has been removed from their basket.

 I decided that for warning, info and error messages, it was not necessary to show users the contents of their basket.
-Furthermore, for the success toast, I decided there was no need to show users the basket preview if they are already on the basket page since they can see the full basket.
-Instead I chose to simply display a message to users without the basket preview underneath:
+Furthermore, I also chose to only display the basket preview in the success toast to users when they are on a Product page.
+When amending basket items from within the Checkout, there is no need to display a basket preview in the toast as it is already displayed in the Checkout page.
+Elsewhere, success messages are generated when users update details related to their account and though they may have items in their basket, I decided it was not appropriate to show a preview within the toast.
+Instead, the success messages displays according to the action they've successfully undertaken:

 ![Toasts basket preview shows except from when on the basket page already](media/readme/gifs/toasts.gif)